uh-classtellations/uh-classtellations.github.io/index.md

 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

+## Team Members

+### Kevin Lee

+### Jessica Tang

+### Alison Tomooka

+Alison is in her third year at University of Hawaii at Manoa and pursuing a B.A. in Economics, along with a minor in Computer Science.
+With interest in web design and data science, she hopes UH Classtellations can help other students keep track of their academic progress and achieve their educational goals.
+For more information about Alison and her previous projects, please visit her [portfolio](https://alison-t.github.io/).

+### Kiko Whiteley

 ## User Guide